-- ≥10 μg/L total microcystins; or ≥ 50 000 cells/mL toxic Microcystis aeruginosa; or biovolume equivalent of ≥ 4 mm3/L for the combined total of all cyanobacteria where a known toxin producer is dominant in the total biovolume; or - ≥ 10 mm3/L for total biovolume of all cyanobacterial material where known toxins are not present; or - cyanobacterial scums consistently present. - 'The Department of Environment and Primary Industries' now titled 'The Department of Environment, Land, Water and Planning' wrote to Melbourne Water in relation to maintaining secondary contact and the need manage blue green algae any Blue Green Algae events as outlined in the Blue Green Algae Circular to protect public health and water quality.
+- ≥10 μg/L total microcystins; or ≥ 50 000 cells/mL toxic Microcystis aeruginosa; or biovolume equivalent of ≥ 4 mm3/L for the combined total of all cyanobacteria where a known toxin producer is dominant in the total biovolume; or - ≥ 10 mm3/L for total biovolume of all cyanobacterial material where known toxins are not present; or - cyanobacterial scums consistently present. - The NHMRC Guidelines clearly stated that Fresh recreational water should NOT contain >10mm3/L of Blue Green Algae. - The NHMRC Guidelines clearly list Recreational Water as falling under 3 classifications being Non Contact, Secondary Contact & Primary Contact water quality.